-Motorcycles and other motor vehicles are free to use the public road network in the National Park but cause problems when straying illegally off public roads on to footpaths, bridleways or moorland habitats.
+Motorcycles and other motor vehicles are free to use the public road network in the National Park but cause problems if they illegally stray off public roads on to footpaths, bridleways or moorland habitats.
 Offenders risk severe penalties for damaging Sites of Special Scientific Interest or archaeological sites.

-In other places, off-road vehicles are causing major damage to un-metalled, unclassified roads making them impassable (or at least uncomfortable) to other users.
+In some places, off-road vehicles are causing major damage to un-metalled, unclassified roads (also known as UURs or green lanes) making them impassable to other users.
 This damage, together with safety and noise factors is triggering renewed calls for severe restrictions on recreational vehicles in the countryside.

 The National Park Authority encourages riders and drivers to be responsible in their use of this outstanding area.
 Users should respect its special qualities and the needs of other people, whose own enjoyment may be affected by damage and disturbance caused by motor vehicles.